bigooze/bigooze.github.io/_posts/2022-6-21-Gazetteer.md

   - personal
   - rpg
   - Gazetteer
+  - blog
+  - dm
   -
 excerpt: "Role Playing Games"
 header:
-  overlay_image:  /assets/images/woods_med.jpg
+  overlay_image: /assets/images/dnd/map_aule.png
-  overlay_filter: rgba(20, 25, 50, 0.5)
+  overlay_filter: rgba(0, 25, 250, 0.5)
-  teaser: "/assets/images/woods_med.jpg"
+  teaser: "/assets/images/dnd/map_aule.png"

 ---
 <body style="font-family: serif">

+# note:
+Here's a sample of the DM prep I did for a session.
+Note that I didn't finish prepping the scenario.
+There's a lot that can happen with improv.

-# The Mystery at Gazetteer continues
+## The Mystery at Gazetteer continues...

 >*Tadmark sent cleric to cure the "terrible fungal infestation" - Gazetteer oddly abandoned - Old church stairwell explored, seems to go down forever - Man-faced giant crabs - Cottie eaten - Tadmarkian cleric's bodyguard caught by man-faced crab - Timothee said, "Listen, we lied"*
 ## 1
 Dusk.
 Cold.
 Storm clouds are forming quickly on the horizon.
 The scene ended with the cleric on Gazetteer, alone, desperately grasping Timothee's clothes and begging for help.
 Timothee said, "Listen, we lied."